At present, many clinical diagnoses in dermatology depend on the histopathological confirmation, which is subjective and requires surgical biopsy.

-Gene expression analysis is more objective and is expected to improve management of tumours and inflammatory dermatoses.
+Gene expression analysis is more objective and is expected to improve the management of tumours and inflammatory dermatoses.

 Molecular analysis techniques currently depend on tissue obtained from surgical biopsies.
 They include: